northeastern-rc/rc-public-documentation/docs/source/connectingtocluster/index.md

 ::::

 ## Using Open OnDemand
-To learn more about connecting to the cluster using Open OnDemand, please see our dedicated pages on utilizing Open OnDemand, starting with {ref}`using-ood`.
+To learn more about connecting to the cluster using Open OnDemand, please see the Research Computing website on utilizing [Open OnDemand](https://rc.northeastern.edu/ood/).

 [secure shell]: https://www.ssh.com/ssh/protocol/